Seagate/cortx-prvsnr/docs/contribution.md

 How to ask for a review:
 - please mark the request as WIP if it's not ready for the review
-- unmark WIP and mention in the comment OR assign the request to a reviewer(s) when the request is ready
+- remove WIP mark and mention in the comment OR assign the request to a reviewer(s) when the request is ready
-- if code review has not happened for a more than few days please feel free to re-reassign or mention other reviewr(s)
+- if code review has not happened for a more than few days please feel free to re-reassign or mention other reviewer(s)

 ### Automatic Verification